apache/openwhisk/docs/actions.md

 ## Prerequisites

 You will need to use OpenWhisk CLI.
-Find out how to use it from with a VM installation [here](https://github.com/apache/incubator-openwhisk/blob/master/tools/vagrant/README.md#using-cli-from-outside-the-vm), or download binaries for your platform [here](https://github.com/apache/incubator-openwhisk-cli/releases).
+Read how to use it when running OpenWhisk from a VM [here](https://github.com/apache/incubator-openwhisk/blob/master/tools/vagrant/README.md#using-cli-from-outside-the-vm).
+Or download binaries for your platform [here](https://github.com/apache/incubator-openwhisk-cli/releases).
+You can also download the CLI directly from your local installation at the _https://<IP_ADDRESS>/cli/go/download/_ path.

 Learn how to create, invoke, and debug actions in your preferred development environment: